Nephos/botpop/README.md

 ## Usage

-Simply change in the code the channels / server (2 examples provided with the executable)

 Ruby 2 or greater is required.
 To be compatible with Ruby 1.9, you can try :
 ``sed 's/prepend/include/g' -i botpop.rb`` but no garanties...